4 – Artificial Intelligence Act: Safe, reliable and human-centred artificial intelligence

 Scope and application of the AI Act

-The AI Act lays down harmonised rules for the use and provision of artificial intelligence systems ("AI systems"), and defines AI systems as software that (i) is developed with machine learning, logic- and knowledge-based and/or statistical approaches and/or with search and optimization methods and (ii) can, for a given set of human-defined objectives, generate outputs such as content, predictions, recommendations, or decisions influencing the environments they interact with.
+The AI Act lays down harmonised rules for the use and provision of artificial intelligence systems ("AI systems"), and defines AI systems as software that (i) is developed with machine learning, logic- and knowledge-based and/or statistical approaches and/or with search and optimisation methods and (ii) can, for a given set of human-defined objectives, generate outputs such as content, predictions, recommendations, or decisions influencing the environments they interact with.

 The proposal regulates the providers of artificial intelligence systems, and entities making use of them in a professional capacity.
 It does not cover use of an AI system in the course of a personal non-professional activity.
 The AI Act applies to: